 As nonprofits and associations grow, so do the ways they interact with sponsors, volunteers, community partners, educational institutions, and government entities.
 Managing multiple spreadsheets for each of these audience segments and interactions on a spreadsheet with them gets really clunky, real fast.

 Do some (or all) of the spreadsheet scenarios and challenges resonate with you?
-Are you ready to invest in a nonprofit CRM which will accelerate the growth, success, and efficiency of your non-profit?
+Are you ready to invest in a nonprofit membership management software and CRM which will accelerate the growth, success, and efficiency of your non-profit?

 Take a tour of Sumac CRM and get started today.